smart-data-models/dataModel.WasteManagement/WasteContainer/doc/spec.md

         model: https://schema.org/Text
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     binCapacity:
-      description: 'Total capacity in terms of the volume of waste the bin can hold.'
+      description: Total capacity in terms of the volume of waste the bin can hold
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     binColor:
-      description: 'Color of the bin.
+      description: Color of the bin.
 Could be used for indicating the type of waste.
-The color coding should follow the conventions applicable to the geographical area the bins are located.'
+The color coding should follow the conventions applicable to the geographical area the bins are located
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     binFullnessThreshold:
-      description: 'The fullness threshold level of the bin defined as the level (in terms of percentage) when the bin full alert or notification will be generated.'
+      description: The fullness threshold level of the bin defined as the level (in terms of percentage) when the bin full alert or notification will be generated
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     binId:
-      description: 'Id of the waste carrying bin'
+      description: Id of the waste carrying bin
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     binLoggedTime:
-      description: 'Time when the bin''s level was last logged.'
+      description: Time when the bin's level was last logged
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     binMaxLoad:
-      description: 'Maximum load (weight) that the waste bin can hold.'
+      description: Maximum load (weight) that the waste bin can hold
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     binRecommendedLoad:
-      description: 'Recommended load (weight) that the waste bin corresponding to this observation can hold.'
+      description: Recommended load (weight) that the waste bin corresponding to this observation can hold
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     cargoWeight:
-      description: 'Weight of the container load.'
+      description: Weight of the container load
       minimum: 0
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     category:
-      description: 'Enum:'' fixed, ground, other, portable, underground'''
+      description: 'Container''s category.
+Enum:'' fixed, ground, other, portable, underground'''
       items:
         enum:
           - fixed